 An environmental policy is a statement of intent that sets out your organisations commitment to best practice environmental performance.
 It also sets the tone for your company’s approach to environmental management.
 Good environmental policies have been thought out correctly, are relevant to your organisation, demonstrate senior management commitment and have a positive tone of voice.

-Measuring your company’s carbon footprint is a great way to be able to assess your impact, identify areas for improvement, prioritise actions and monitor performance over time.
+Calculating your company’s carbon footprint is a great way to be able to assess your impact, identify areas for improvement, prioritise actions and monitor performance over time.
 The environmental impact of an organisation can be very abstract.
 A carbon footprint helps in defining your impact and contextualising it against benchmarks.
-The process of measuring a carbon footprint can be a little complex.
-In this article I have set out the 5 key steps you must do if you want to measure your carbon footprint.
+The process of calculating a carbon footprint can be a little complex.
+In this article we have set out the 5 key steps you must do if you want to calculate your carbon footprint.

 A quick way to reduce your environmental impact is to review your purchasing practices and substitute traditional cleaning and office products for more sustainable options.
 For example, you could choose to buy recycled paper instead of non-recycled paper.
 You could also use respected eco labels like the Forest Stewardship Council (FSC), the Energy Saving star and the Fair Trade symbol to distinguish sustainable products.
 Nowadays many of these products can be purchased at the same or better price than their traditional competitors.
 The trick is to do a little research on the credentials of the products before making a purchasing decision.
 Perhaps even phone the manufacturer to see whether they can provide more information on the green attributes of the product.

 No 7.
 Invest in energy efficient lighting